internetErik/keystone4-universal-react/README.md

 * blocks - structural elements.
 Used to wrap elements in order to fit them on a page in a regular way
   * *e.g.,* floating content, spacer content
 * component - simple elements that render information and fire events (passed in by containers or parents)
+* inputs - inputs for use in forms.
+These are all fairly smart components.

 global, page and container components can have the following files for persisting state: